-Framing and construction is a rough but surprisingly precise carpentry skill that you need to use in construction.
+Framing and construction is surprisingly precise carpentry skill that you need to use in construction.
 In this course, you will deal with tools, equipment, safety practices, and general techniques required in the construction field.

 Blueprint reading and creation are also taught.
 The life-like scaled projects you will work on prepare you adequately to work with a framing crew once you join a real project.
 Evening courses are also available for those who have commitments during the day.